-The integration of LLMs for code and reward synthesis represents a paradigm shift in automated RL design.
-Using the advanced reasoning capabilities of pretrained transformers \cite{vaswani2017attention, brown2020gpt3}, recent research treats reward design as a programmatic synthesis task.
-The concept of utilizing LLMs as meta-optimizers has been firmly established by frameworks like OPRO \cite{yang2023large}, which demonstrated that language models can iteratively improve solutions based on performance trajectories described in the text.
-Building on this, the Eureka framework \cite{ma2024eureka} showed that LLMs can achieve human-level reward design for complex robotic tasks by iteratively refining executable Python code based on training logs.
-Similarly, Text2Reward \cite{xie2024text2reward} maps dense natural language instructions directly to executable reward programs.
-Furthermore, frameworks like Motif \cite{klissarov2023motif} have explored using LLMs to provide intrinsic motivation through artificial intelligence feedback.
+The integration of LLMs for code and reward synthesis has recently emerged as a promising direction in RL design.
+Prior work has used the reasoning capabilities of large pretrained transformer models \cite{vaswani2017attention, brown2020gpt3} and treats reward design as a programmatic synthesis task.
+The concept of utilizing LLMs as meta-optimizers has been explored in recent work, such as OPRO \cite{yang2023large}, which shows that language models can iteratively improve solutions based on the performance trajectories described in the text.
+Building on this, the Eureka framework \cite{ma2024eureka} has shown that LLMs can approach human-level performance in reward design for complex robotic tasks by iteratively refining executable Python code based on training logs.
+Similarly, Text2Reward \cite{xie2024text2reward} maps natural language instructions directly to executable reward programs.
+Furthermore, frameworks such as Motif \cite{klissarov2023motif} have explored the use of LLMs to provide intrinsic motivation through AI-generated feedback.

-However, existing LLM-based reward generation frameworks have predominantly focused on single-agent environments or parallel multi-agent tasks where deep coordination is not the primary bottleneck.
-In environments characterized by tight interaction bottlenecks (e.g., Overcooked-AI), simply optimizing for individual locomotion often leads to arbitrary conventions that fail to generalize, a challenge heavily documented in the Zero-Shot Coordination (ZSC) literature \cite{carroll2019overcooked, hu2020other, strouse2021collaborating}.
-The search space for effective cooperative rewards requires synchronizing multi-agent incentives and utilizing robust algorithms like MAPPO \cite{yu2022surprising}.
+However, existing LLM-based reward generation frameworks have predominantly focused on single-agent environments or parallel multi-agent tasks where deep coordination is not the primary challenge.
+In environments characterized by tight coordination requirements, optimizing for individual objectives often leads to spurious coordination patterns that do not generalize well, a challenge extensively documented in the Zero-Shot Coordination (ZSC) literature \cite{carroll2019overcooked, hu2020other, strouse2021collaborating}.
+Designing effective cooperative rewards requires aligning multi-agent incentives and ensuring compatibility with stable optimization methods such as MAPPO \cite{yu2022surprising}.

-Our work structurally diverges from this prior literature in two critical dimensions: First, we employ an objective-grounded selection mechanism, ensuring candidates are promoted based strictly on the original sparse mission objective rather than the shaped return, thereby preventing proxy optimization.
-Second, we integrate incentive diagnostic feedback, moving beyond scalar performance metrics to provide the LLM with structured insights into action coupling and multi-agent workload distribution.
+In contrast to these existing approaches, our framework introduces two key advances designed for coordination-intensive tasks.
+First, we employ an objective-grounded selection mechanism in which candidates are selected based on the underlying sparse task objective rather than the shaped return, thus preventing proxy optimization.
+Second, we integrate incentive diagnostic feedback and move beyond scalar performance metrics to provide structured feedback to the LLM on action coupling and multi-agent workload distribution.